Larvik: History

-Kaupang in Skiringssal is an archaeological site where archaeologists first discovered burial mounds, and later uncovered the remains of an ancient town.
-It is now known as the oldest known merchant town in Norway.
-There was international trade from a bay in Viksfjord, a few kilometres east of Larvik, over 1,200 years ago.
+About 4 km southeast of the town is Skiringssal, an archaeological site where archaeologists first discovered burial mounds and an ancient Viking hall, and later uncovered the nearby remains of an ancient town, Kaupang.
+This is now known as the oldest known merchant town in Norway.
+There was international trade from this area, over 1,200 years ago.
 Skiringssal has remains from the oldest town yet discovered in the Nordic countries, and it was one of Scandinavia's earliest urban sites.

-Larvik was a Danish county (grevskap) until 1817; the rest of Norway had come under Swedish rule in 1814; four local businessmen purchased the county (in 1817).
+Larvik (which historically used the Danish spelling: Laurvig) was an old coastal village.
+In 1671, the village received kjøpstad (market town) status in 1671 when Ulrik Fredrik Gyldenløve bought the Fritsø estate.
+He later became the first Count of Laurvig.
+The count built a new residence in 1674, "Herregården", which can still be visited today.
+The whole Larvik area was owned by a Danish Count (grevskap) until 1817.
+Since the rest of Norway had come under Swedish rule in 1814, the county was purchased by four local businessmen in 1817.
+Then in 1821, it became part of the newly created Jarslberg og Laurvigs amt (county).

-The city of Larvik was a 19th-century spa community, home of Larvik Bath.
-The spa welcomed several members of government and also Russian oligarchs.
-The royal family, King Haakon VII and Queen Maud, vacationed at Larvik Bad in 1906.
-The spa also welcomed Bjørnstjerne Bjørnson in 1909, who wrote some of his lasts poems in Larvik, and Knut Hamsun in 1917.
-Hamsun wrote his novel Growth of the Soil in Larvik, which later earned him the 1920 Nobel Prize for Literature.

-Larvik received market town status in 1671.
-The city of Larvik (in contemporaneous Danish spelling: Laurvig) was founded in 1671 by Ulrik Fredrik Gyldenløve, who became the first count of Laurvig.
-The count's residence, "Herregården", can still be visited today.

-Larvik houses the Treschow estate, Fritzøehus, which is currently owned by the heirs of Mille-Marie Treschow, reportedly "Norway's richest woman".
+Larvik is also the site of the Treschow estate, "Fritzøehus", which is currently owned by the heirs of Mille-Marie Treschow, reportedly "Norway's richest woman".
 The Treschow estate was created in 1835 when Willum Frederik Treschow bought the county from the Danish crown, who in turn had bought the county from the local consortium "grevlingene", four local entrepreneurs who proved unable to manage the ownership financially (the consortium had bought the county from the Danish crown in 1817 originally, the crown taking over the county when the last of the counts had to sell it because of debt).

-Larvik, along with neighbouring Sandefjord and Tønsberg, were the three dominant whaling cities of Norway in the late 19th and early 20th centuries.
+Larvik, along with neighbouring cities of Sandefjord and Tønsberg, were the three dominant whaling cities of Norway in the late 19th and early 20th centuries.

+Government

+Larvik Municipality is responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
+The municipality is governed by a municipal council of directly elected representatives.
+The mayor is indirectly elected by a vote of the municipal council.
+The municipality is under the jurisdiction of the Vestfold District Court and the Agder Court of Appeal.

+Municipal council

+The municipal council (Kommunestyre) of Larvik is made up of representatives that are elected to four year terms.
+The tables below show the current and historical composition of the council by political party.